malekmakan/yas/README.md

 2. `build`

 * if you dont get any errors `www-built` folder would be created. then you may like to copy content of the build folder to root directory of your web hosting (IIS server or etc).

+## What is next?
+1. some unit test around functional sections
+2. make comments reacher
+3. performance and query logging (for further data mining)
+4. better UI if you dont like what it is